-After finishing FCC beta i decided to make a portfolio website (which is currently broken, i decided to change some stuff right before i found this job, haven’t got around to fixing it yet but you can see the old version here) and continue my education with open source society, which i was already doing but paused in February when i found out about FCC beta.
+After finishing FCC beta i decided to make a portfolio website (you can view the old version here) and continue my education with open source society, which i was already doing but paused in February when i found out about FCC beta.

 When i was done with my portfolio website i started trying to find work, but i had a few requirements:

 - It had to be either a full stack or back-end position